liweijia/liweijia.github.io/_pages/about.md

 My research interests include remote sensing image understanding, computer vision, and deep learning.
 I serves as a reviewer for many SCI journals, including Remote Sensing of Environment, IEEE Transactions on Image Processing, IEEE Transactions on Geoscience and Remote Sensing, Remote Sensing, IEEE J-STARS, IJRS, etc. More information can be found in my [CV](/assets/pdf/liweijia_CV_2021.pdf).

-I am looking for highly motivated students and researchers.
+I am looking for self-motivated students and researchers.
 Please feel free to contact me if you are interested.